-Default decisions are included as they represent another method through which a disciplinary action can be taken.
+^{}Default decisions are included as they represent another method through which a disciplinary action can be taken.

-- What is the overall percentage of cases for the past four years that have been settled rather than resulted in a hearing? - 38.
-Does the board operate with a statute of limitations?
+38. Does the board operate with a statute of limitations?
 If so, please describe and provide citation.
 If so, how many cases have been lost due to statute of limitations?
 If not, what is the board's policy on statute of limitations?